Kingdom of Pajang

 Pajang is based in Central Java as a continuation of the Demak Sultanate.
 The palace complex at this time only remains in the form of the boundaries of its foundations which are on the border of Pajang Village - Surakarta and Makamhaji Village, Kartasura, Sukoharjo.

 In the last battle against the last claimant of Demak, the vicious Arya Penangsang, Jaka Tingkir commissioned his greatest vassal, Ki Ageng Pamanahan, and his son, Sutawijaya, to destroy Arya Penangsang's army.
 The two managed to defeat and kill Arya Penangsang and were thus awarded a fief in a forest called Alas Mentaok, now Kotagede, on which they founded their base for the future capital of Mataram Kingdom.

-Legend says King Hadiwijaya was so fond of Sutawijaya, he adopted him as the playmate of his heir, Prince Banawa.
-Hadiwijaya's rule was supposed to be succeeded by this weak-minded heir, but a rebellion by a vassal named Ario Pangiri forced the prince to seek asylum from his childhood friend Sutawijaya.
+Legend says King Adiwijaya was so fond of Sutawijaya, that he adopted him as the playmate of his heir, Prince Banawa.
+Adiwijaya's rule was supposed to be succeeded by this weak-minded heir, but a rebellion by a vassal named Ario Pangiri forced the prince to seek asylum from his childhood friend Sutawijaya.

-Pledged to help, Sutawijaya gathered his army and defeated Ario Pangiri and seized the Pajang Palace.
+Pledged to help, Sutawijaya gathered his army defeated Ario Pangiri, and seized the Pajang Palace.
 Prince Banawa then submitted his crown to Sutawijaya and thus ended the Kingdom of Pajang in 1586, when Sutawijaya founded the greatest Islamic kingdom in Java: Mataram Sultanate.

 Origin

 The name of the land of Pajang has been known since the time of the Majapahit Empire.
 According to Nagarakretagama, written in 1365, at that time the younger sister of Hayam Wuruk (the king of Majapahit at that time) whose real name was Dyah Nertaja served as the ruler of Pajang, had the title Bhatara i Pajang, or abbreviated as Bhre Pajang.
 Dyah Nertaja is the mother of Wikramawardhana (the heir of Majapahit at the time).

 Based on the babad scripts, the Pengging country is called the forerunner of Pajang.
-The legendary folklore mentions that Pengging was an ancient kingdom that was once led by Prabu Anglingdriya, the arch enemy of Prabu Baka, the king of Prambanan.
+The legendary folklore mentions that Pengging was an ancient kingdom that was once led by Prabu Anglingdriya, the arch-enemy of Prabu Baka, the king of Prambanan.
 This story is with the fairy tale of the founding of the Prambanan Temple.

-When Majapahit was led by Brawijaya V (the last king written in the babad texts), that name Pengging reappeared.
+When Majapahit was led by Brawijaya V (the last king written in the babad texts), the name Pengging reappeared.
 It is said that Brawijaya V's daughter, Retno Ayu Pembayun, was kidnapped by Menak Daliputih, the king of Blambangan, the son of Menak Jingga.
 A hero named Jaka Sengara appears who manages to seize the princess and kill the kidnapper.

 For his services, Jaka Sengara was appointed by Brawijaya as the Pengging regent (bupati) and married Retno Ayu Pembayun.
 He then was given the title Andayaningrat.